beego/beedoc/tr-TR/module/context.md

 - SubDomains

   Return the sub domains of the request.
-For example, request domain is `blog.beego.me`, then this function returns `blog`.
+For example, request domain is `blog.beego.vip`, then this function returns `blog`.

 - Port